-[3] Preliminary financials as of 03/31/2020(L); Source: Moody's Financial MetricsTM Source: Moody's Financial Metrics
+[3] As of 3/31/2021(L); Source: Moody's Financial MetricsTM

+Source: Moody's Financial Metrics

 This publication does not announce a credit rating action.
 For any credit ratings referenced in this publication, please see the ratings tab on the issuer/entity page on www.moodys.com for the most updated credit rating action information and rating history.